influxdata/docs-v2/content/flux/v0.x/function-types.md

 ---
-title: Flux function types and behaviors
+title: Flux function types and categories
 description: >
   Flux functions each share a set of behaviors or traits that define how the function works.
-  View high-level function behavior categories that represent distinct and important function behaviors.
+  View high-level function types and categories that represent distinct and important function behaviors.
 menu:
   flux_0_x_ref:
     name: Function types